What is an Extreme Long Shot (Extreme Wide Shot) in Film? Definition & Examples

 Thematic Enhancement and Symbolism

-Extreme long shots are also effective at reinforcing themes central to a film’s story, e.g., by highlighting man versus nature conflicts or illustrating power hierarchies through spatial relationships.
-For instance, in films dealing with environmental themes, wide shots of decaying forests or polluted landscapes can underline the narrative’s concern with the impact of human activity on nature.
+Extreme long shots are also great when you want to reinforce themes central to a film’s story, e.g., by highlighting man versus nature conflicts or illustrating power hierarchies through spatial relationships.
+For instance, in films dealing with environmental themes, extreme wide shots of decaying forests or polluted landscapes can underline the narrative’s concern with the impact of human activity on nature.

 Dune Part 2 28 1920 801